What is Accrued Revenue?

 Accrued Revenues is the revenue that the company has earned in the ordinary course of business after selling the good or after the provision of the services to the third party but the payment for which has been not been received and is shown as an asset in the balance sheet of the company.

-It is a part of sale which has been recognized by the seller but not yet been billed to its customer.
+It is a part of the sale which has been recognized by the seller, however not yet billed to the customer.
 This concept is mostly used in businesses where revenue recognition is delayed for an unreasonable longer period.

-Accrued service revenue is a very common concept in the industries where billings to customers is delayed for several months till a designated millstone is reached (in terms of percentage completion) or till the end of the end of the project.
+Accrued service revenue is a very common concept in the industries where billings to customers are delayed for several months till a designated millstone is reached (in terms of percentage completion) or till the end of the project.
 It is much less commonly used in manufacturing businesses where invoices are usually issued as soon as products are shipped.

 Accrued Revenue in Balance Sheet

 Accrued Revenue is shown as an asset on the balance sheet, but it’s not always as valuable an asset as liquid cash.
-This is because it takes effort related to billing and collection from the customer to convert it into cash.
-Having large amounts of accrued revenue can adversely impact the working capital cycle and can be a sign that a company isn’t efficient in getting its customers to pay for its services.
+It is because it takes effort related to billing and collection from the customer to convert it into cash.
+Having large amounts of accrued revenue can adversely impact the working capital cycle.
+It can be a sign that a company isn’t efficient in getting its customers to pay for its services.

 #1 – Rationale